History of Netherlands in Timeline

 Loading Video...

-2005: Netherlands Among Top Three in EHCI
+2005: Top Three in Euro Health Consumer Index

 Since 2005, the Netherlands has consistently ranked among the top three countries in each report published by the Euro Health Consumer Index (EHCI).

-January 2006: Dual Healthcare System
+January 2006: Dual System Healthcare Financing

-As of 2006, Over half the young people in Amsterdam and Rotterdam have a non-western background.
+As of 2006, over half the young people in Amsterdam and Rotterdam have a non-western background.

 2006: Spirituality in the Netherlands